Collaborative Divorce Near You in Arizona

 • Non-Negotiable.
 Collaborative divorce is not suitable when the spouses’ emotional pain makes negotiation impossible.

 • Adversarial.
 Collaborative divorce is not a battleground.
-If either spouse is looking for a fight, then this process will likely to be a waste of time and resources.
+If either spouse is looking for a fight, then this process will likely be a waste of time and resources.

 Instead of battling to win, spouses work together with their attorneys beside a team of trained professionals.